PeterPlucinski/peterplucinski.github.io/_posts/2018-01-20-customizing-laravels-default-authentication.md

 ![Levers](/img/lever.jpg "Levers")

-Laravel’s default authentication scaffolding is very handy.
-But what if we need to customize this to suit our own needs?
+Laravel’s default authentication scaffolding is very handy but sometimes you will need to modify it to suit your owen needs.
 This article addresses a few common cases where you may need to modify the default authentication provided to suit your requirements.

-At the time of writing the latest Laravel version is 5.5 so if you are using a different version things may change a little.
+At the time of writing Laravel is at version is 5.5 so if you are using a different version things may change a little.

 ## Stronger password requirements